hanjie-jiang/bias-to-action/_notes/week1-2_probability_and_markov/Week1/Week1P4-ML_fundamentals.md

     - Scale-dependent hard to compare across series with different scales.
 - **MAPE**
     - Intuitive (%).
-    - Undefined at y=0; huge when y â‰ˆ 0.
+    - Undefined at y=0; huge when y ~ 0.
     - Can favor **under-forecasting** for small y.
 - **sMAPE**
     - Handles zeros better; bounded.
-    - Still quirky near zero and not a true â€œcostâ€ for optimization.
+    - Still quirky near zero and not a true solution for optimization.
-    - Different papers/tools use slightly different variantsâ€”state your formula.
+    - Different papers/tools use slightly different variants
 ###### Other basic metrics you should know
 - **MAE**: Robust to outliers vs RMSE; easy to explain (units).
 ###### Simple decision guide